 Parents of pupils in Forms 1 to 6 are required to sign their child's planners weekly to show that they have read any comments and checked the completion of homework.
 By doing so, parents are aware of any stamps or stripes issued.
 The school always aims to work collaboratively with parents and each step of a disciplinary or sanctions process is carried out in consultation and review with parents as outlined in this policy and in our policy on Admissions, Discipline and Exclusions.
-Where the parents do not work cooperatively with the school in such matters, the Headteacher is able to formally request that the child moves to another school.
+Where the parents do not work co-operatively with the school in such matters, the Headteacher is able to formally request that the child moves to another school.
+Signing the parent agreement at the outset of a child's time at Widford Lodge constitutes the parents' agreement to these policies.